tvomacka/Geometrica/Docs/ConvexHull.md

 ```
 <!-- endSnippet -->

+Note that in the case of five points, this general method uses the brute-force approach.

 ## Brute Force

  It possible to create convex hulls using the brute force algorithms on arbitrary large sets of points using the following static method: